All Episodes

 Here's his question.

-He asked the question, whose side is Judge Roberts going to be on.
+He asked the question, Whose side is Judge Roberts going to be on?

-Now that is stupid.
+Now, that is stupid.

-But it is a stupid uh question.
+It's not misinformed, but it is a stupid question.

 I mean, think about it.